 Warm and cool tones can be found in light, medium, or dark shades of gray.
 Warm and cool tones of gray can affect the mood in the kitchen.
 Knowing what type of mood you are trying to create is important when selecting a warm or cool shade of gray.

 If you prefer a traditional kitchen with a homey appeal that is warm and inviting, choose shades of gray in a warm tone.
 Beige-tinged grays and muted grays fall into this category.
 If you wish to create a crisp, clean, or modern look in the kitchen, you should look for cooler tones of gray, such as bluish grays.

-Finding the right shade of gray for your walls is the first step to creating a beautiful kitchen.
+Finding the right grays for Pittsburgh kitchen walls is the first step to creating a beautiful kitchen.
 Whether your style is modern farmhouse, contemporary, or traditional, gray will be right at home in your kitchen and will give you endless possibilities for accenting your kitchen.
-Contact Fagan Painting LLC to discuss which color of gray is best for your kitchen style.
+Contact Fagan Painting LLC to discuss which grays for Pittsburgh kitchen walls and your style.